 In fact, it was left to his wife Kath to make an “official” response to Costa’s bizarre accusation by twitting brilliantly with the picture below; ”Made sure @Ryanshawy put his deodorant on this evening”.

 Diego Costa Vs Adebayo Akinfenwa:

 His name is Adebayo Akinfenwa of AFC Wimnledon.
 He is bigger and stronger than Lukaku, C Ronaldo and Paul Pogba.
 He is currently the strongest footballer in the world, with an unbeaten FIFA crown to his name.

 The striker who wears the favourite No: 10 jersey for his club repeatedly won and retained the award for the strongest player in FIFA, as seen in FIFA 16.

 In case you don’t know, the 34 years old Nigerian has been a fearful force in today’s football.
 Asides from Diego Costa, he is the only man to have taken the name ‘The Beast’ in football.

 In the wake of Diego Costa’s latest on-the-pitch antics against Arsenal’s Gabriel, Akinfenwa has admitted he would win if they ever came to blows with Costa.
 Speaking at the FIFA 16 launch, he said;

-- Since his arrival to the Premier league, a particular comic organizations have made Gangsta animation comics about him thanks to his rascal approach as being a hitman in football.
+- Since his arrival in the Premier League, a particular comic organization have made Gangsta animation comics about him thanks to his rascal approach as a hitman in football.

-Diego Costa currently has a book to his name and personality.
+Years ago, Costa wrote a book that explained his total personality.
 His book goes for as low as $8.94 on Amazon.